bymayanksingh/ingress-entry-management/README.md

 - [Logo Credit](#logo-credit)

 ## About

-This is an easy to use entry management web application built using Node.js and MongoDB database at back-end, this project also uses embedded JavaScript templates (ejs) template engine, it also supports EMAIL and SMS automation using nodemailer and Nexmo API respectively.
+this is an easy to use entry management web application built using Node.js and MongoDB database at back-end, this project also uses ejs (embedded javascript template engine), it also supports EMAIL and SMS automation using nodemailer and Nexmo API respectively, this project is my submission for the innovacer [summergeeks](https://summergeeks.in/) summer internship challenge.

 ## Usage